-On transition to other schools we will liaise with the other SENDCo and set up additional visits where possible as all pupils have a step up programme.
+On transition to other schools we will liaise with the other SENDCO and set up additional visits where possible as all pupils have a step up programme.
 Transition books may be needed.

-The children attending Toy Box pre-school who are due to start school will have opportunity to make regular visits to the Reception Class and have contact with staff from the Reception Class.
-Similarly, any children from other pre-school settings who are identified as having SEND and due to start school will have opportunity to make visits to help prepare for transition.
+The children attending Toybox pre-school who are due to start school will have opportunity to make regular visits to the Reception Class and have contact with staff from the Reception Class.
+Similarly, any children from other pre- school settings who are identified as having SEND and due to start school will have opportunity to make visits to help prepare for transition.
+Children are provided with a transition book.

-The SENDCo also has specific planned transition meetings, with the SENDCo of the receiving schools.
+The SENDCO also has specific planned transition meetings, with the SENDCO of the receiving schools.